 Fixing your credit score through credit repair can improve your odds of receiving better interest rates and deals on loans and credit cards.
 Credit repair is a process in which you can dispute and remove innacurate or unverifiable items on your credit reports from the three bureaus (Experian, Equifax, and TransUnion) to improve your score.

 Improving your credit score doesn't happen overnight.
 It usually takes a few months or years to reap the full benefits but the end results are certainly worth the wait.
 A good credit score allows more opportunities to acquire better credit cards and better interest rates in loans and mortgages, which can save you hundreds or thousands of dollars in the long run.

-Although it's advisable to hire a credit repair company to do the legwork for you, it's also perfectly fine to undertake the credit repair process on your own.
+Although it's advisable to hire a credit repair company to do the time-consuming legwork for you, it's also perfectly fine to undertake the credit repair process on your own.
 There is no reason that you cannot accomplish what a credit repair company can, but before you proceed, you should become familiar with the ins and outs of credit repair.

 Step 1: Check Your Credit Score